prymitive/karma/docs/CONFIGURATION.md

   strip: list of strings
 ```

-* `keep` - list of receivers name that are allowed, if empty all receivers are
+- `keep` - list of receivers name that are allowed, if empty all receivers are
   allowed.
-* `strip` - list of receiver names that will not be shown in the UI.
+- `strip` - list of receiver names that will not be shown in the UI.

 Example where alerts that are routed to the `alertmanage2es` receiver are
-ignored by unsee.
+ignored by karma.

 ```yaml
 receivers: